rubber-roofing-direct/js-template/CONTRIBUTING.md

 ### Naming

-Each script in this repository should be named using `lower-kebab-case` (all lowercase words separated by hyphens), or if the main exported member of the script is a class or type, then the script should be named using `upper-kebab-case` (all uppercase words separated by hyphens).
+Each script in this repository should be named using `lower-kebab-case` (all lowercase words separated by hyphens), or if the main exported member of the script is a class or type, then the script should be named using `UpperCamelCase` (all uppercase words without separation).
 Please consider the following points when naming a new script:

 - Script names *must* minimally indicate the main functionality of the script
 - Script names *should* be one or two words, longer names *may* indicate the need for further refactoring into more scripts or folders
 - Script directory paths *must* be considered as context when naming the script (i.e. `container/primary.js` rather than `container/primary-container.js`)
 - Standard scripts *must* be named using `lower-kebab-case` unless the script's main export is a class or a type
-- Scripts whose main export is a class or a type *must* be named using `upper-kebab-case`
+- Scripts whose main export is a class or a type *must* be named using `UpperCamelCase`, with the name reflecting the main exported class or type
 - Folders *may* also use `lower-kebab-case` to have multiple words in the folder name

 ### Header